Estimated reading time: 11 minutes

 Though several appellate cases have weighed in on the “stay of Imposition” issue above, none have yet addressed the question of whether a person charged with a felony crime listed in Minn.
 Stat. § 624.712, subd.
 5, but only convicted of a non-felony level crime is stripped of civil rights for life.

 But in my view the law is clear.
-Under Minnesota law, the level of conviction – felony, gross misdemeanor or misdemeanor – is determined by the sentence imposed.
+Under Minnesota law the level of conviction, at the moment of conviction – felony, gross misdemeanor or misdemeanor – is determined by the sentence imposed, at the time it is imposed.

 But after a plea agreement or a “straight plea” to a judge, sometimes the judge will sentence a person who offers a guilty plea to a felony charge, to a gross misdemeanor sentence.
 And when that happens, that is a Gross Misdemeanor level conviction, not a felony conviction.
 So though the moment a judge “adjudicates” a defendant guilty (approves the factual basis offered as well as affirming that due process) the person is “convicted,” the level of that conviction is determined by the sentence the judge “imposes” (regardless of whether the sentence imposed is “executed”).
 See: